KestrelComputer/kestrel/_posts/2013-12-08-programming-without-lambdas.md

 Forth embodies a very libertarian philosophy of program construction.
-You're free to make software as shoddy or as elegant as you want, as carelessly or as meticulously as you desire, as aloof or as structured as you desire, as informal or as formally proven as you desire.
+You're free to make software as shoddy or as elegant as you want, as carelessly or as meticulously as you desire, as aloof or as structured as you care, and as informal or as formally proven as you wish.
 Because Forth lacks in-built conventions on how a program should "look", Forth earned itself a dubious "write-only" reputation.
 Paradoxically, while some languages like Haskell have a reputation for requiring excessive discipline to use well, I've yet to see a language as dependent on discipline and personal responsibility as I have with Forth.